 The top finisher of “A” at the end of the regular season will receive $40 and the top finisher for “B” at the end of the regular season will receive $20.
 This is designed to reward finishing at the top of the league at the end of the season before the playoffs begin.

 At the end of the season, the top 4 people in the “A” division and the top 4 people in the “B” division will go to the playoffs which will be held on a separate night to determine the final places in each division.
+Should a member of the “B” division place in the top 4 overall rankings of the season, they will be given the option to compete in the “A” division finals.
 The format for the playoff night is match play, with a group of 4 people playing on 4 different machines.
 Scoring is 3, 2, 1, 0.
 The result at the end of the night will determine final league standings.

 For those who didn’t make the playoffs, a single round elimination tournament will be held during the playoff/end of the season party.
 The winner of that tournament will have his league fee waived for the following season.

 8.2.
 Playoff Order and Machine Selection

 Unlike the regular season, all machine choices for the evening will be selected by the top player in “A” for “A”, and the top player of “B”, for “B”.
 Play order will follow the rules of regular season play, with the following exception: for the first game of the evening, play order is chosen by the top ranked player, followed by the 2nd, then 3rd.
 For the next three games, order is choose as it was during regular season play.